sinimimi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

+#0.
+Am creating a script that creates an alias
 #1.
-Am creating a script that creates an alias
+Am creating a script that prints hello user where user is the current linux user
 #2.
-Am creating a script that prints hello user where user is the current linux user
+Adding /action to the PATH /action
 #3.
-Adding /action to the PATH /action
+Creating a script that counts the number of directories in the path
 #4.
-Creating a script that counts the number of directories in the path
+Creating a variable that lists all environmental variables
 #5.
-Creating a variable that lists all environmental variables
+See all variables: local, environment and functions
 #6.
-See all variables: local, environment and functions
+Create a script that creates a new local variable
 #7.
-Create a script that creates a new local variable
+Creating a script that creates a new gloabl variable
 #8.
-Creating a script that creates a new gloabl variable
+A script that adds a value with what is stored in the environmental variable